 Here’s the key: secular populations, which tend to be more liberal, have far higher rates of porn use than religious populations.
 By choosing these 5 criteria and ignoring endless other variables, Taylor Kohut knew he would end up with porn use (greater in secular populations) correlating with his study’s carefully chosen selection of what constitutes “egalitarianism” (lower in religious populations).
 Then Kohut chose a title that spun it all.

-In reality, Kohut’s findings are contradicted by nearly every other published study (see this list of over 25 studies linking porn use to sexist attitudes, objectification and less egalitarianism).
+Moreover, Kohut’s findings are contradicted by nearly every other published study (see this list of over 40 studies linking porn use to sexist attitudes, objectification and less egalitarianism).
 An excerpt from this 2016 review of the literature: Media and Sexualization: State of Empirical Research, 1995–2015.:

 Kohut’s new website and his attempt at fundraising suggest that he just may have an agenda.
 Kohut’s bias is revealed in a recent brief written for the Standing Committee on Health Regarding Motion M-47 (Canada).
 In the brief Kohut and his coauthors are guilty of cherry-picking a few outlying studies while misrepresenting the current state of the research on porn’s effects.
 Their distorted and laughable description of the published neurological studies on porn users leaves no doubt as to their bias.